A range of our key policies are available to view or download below.

 The Quality Assurance Manual for Providers and Employers outlines PAL’s expectations of third parties and (centres, where applicable).
 PAL does not make any recommendations regarding on-programme delivery, but as part of our Ofqual recognition, we must ensure that all of our stakeholders are aware of the General Conditions of Recognition and the regulatory requirements.

-This PAL policy aims to ensure all parties involved in the delivery of apprenticeship programmes and end-point assessments know what constitutes plagiarism and cheating and the penalties and sanctions for cheating or passing off someone else’s work as their own.
-Plagiarism and cheating are forms of malpractice.
-The policy includes how the use of AI should be identified, how to use AI safely and effectively, and how to comply with this policy.
+This PAL policy aims to ensure all parties involved in the assessment and quality assurance of regulated qualifications and apprenticeship standards know what constitutes plagiarism, collusion and cheating, and the penalties and sanctions for cheating or passing off someone else’s work as their own.
+Plagiarism, collusion and cheating are forms of malpractice.

 Prevent Policy and Implementation Plan